jncraton/connectiongrammar/readme.md

 ![](examples/castle-aug.gif)

-Let's not forget that this system can operate in full 3D space, so we can generate a much more secure castle by simply adjusting the bounds in our fitness function:
+Let's not forget that this system can operate in full 3D space, so we can generate a much more defensible castle by simply adjusting the bounds in our fitness function:

 ![](examples/castle3d.png)

-Using this human augmentation technique, multiple hand-designed structures can be stictched together using a grammar that understands possible connections between them.
+Using this human augmentation technique, multiple hand-designed structures can be stitched together using a grammar that understands possible connections between them.

 Height Map Example
 ------------------